Blog · By The Packaging Vista Team · June 22, 2026

 How to measure your tube

 Measure the widest point of the tube (including the cap), the depth front-to-back, and the full height with the cap on.
-Those three numbers are your internal box dimensions.
+Those three numbers are your internal box dimensions, sized the way we build all our cosmetic boxes for beauty products.
 Add a small tolerance – about 1–2 mm on each axis – so the tube slides in cleanly without forcing.
+Always measure the cap, not just the body: the cap is often the widest part, and a box sized to the body alone will not close.
+If your tube is irregular, send us a physical sample and we will measure it for you.
+For the general method, see how to measure for a custom box.

 A starting-point size table